 For your next Italian meal, enhance the traditional spaghetti dish you know and opt to create spaghetti Bolognese instead.
 Unlike traditional spaghetti, this Italian dish is made from a meat-based sauce.

 Conclude your Italian meal at home by serving glasses of Chianti.
 This wine is known to be one of the best Italian wines and best consumed with food.
 Chianti wines also vary in age and grape blend.
+Find out More wines from Italy here at Wine Online.

 Aside from being Italian classics, spaghetti Bolognese or lasagna and Chianti wines go well with each other as the bold and fruity flavor of the beverage complements the acidity of the tomatoes from the pasta.